ddsbook/blog/2014/drafts/building-security-dashboards-with-r-and-shiny-shinydashboard.md

 ### The Basic shinydashboard Framework

 Shinydashboard runs on top of Shiny, and Shiny is an R package that presents a web front-end to back-end R processing.
 All Shiny apps define user-facing components (usually in a file called `ui.R`) and server-side processing components (usually in a file called `server.R`) use [reactive expressions](http://shiny.rstudio.com/tutorial/lesson6/) to tie user actions (or timed triggers) to server events (or have server-side events change the user-interface).
-Shiny applications present themselves in a [Bootstrap 3](http://getbootstrap.com/) template and the shinydashboard package adds a further layer of abstraction, making it fairly simple to embed complex controls and visualizations without knowing (virtually) any HTML.
+Shiny applications present themselves in a [Bootstrap 3](http://getbootstrap.com/) template and the `shinydashboard` package adds a further layer of abstraction, making it fairly simple to embed complex controls and visualizations without knowing (virtually) any HTML.

-When building shinydashboards, you work with:
+When building `shinydashboard`s, you work with:

 - header components (titles, notificaitons, tasks & messages)
 - sidebar components (menus, links, input components)